HuQyang/sharing_is_caring/README.md

 ## Experiments
 In this code example, we use [ISIC 2019](https://challenge2019.isic-archive.com/) dataset for training and testing.
 ISIC 2019  has nine diagnostic categories:

-1.Melanoma
+1. Melanoma

-2.Melanocytic nevus
+2. Melanocytic nevus

-3.Basal cell carcinoma
+3. Basal cell carcinoma

-4.Actinic keratosis
+4. Actinic keratosis

-5.Benign keratosis (solar lentigo / seborrheic keratosis / lichen planus-like keratosis) 6.Dermatofibroma
+5. Benign keratosis (solar lentigo / seborrheic keratosis / lichen planus-like keratosis)

+6. Dermatofibroma

-7.Vascular lesion
+7. Vascular lesion

-8.Squamous cell carcinoma
+8. Squamous cell carcinoma

-9.None of the others
+9. None of the others

-We simplify this dataset into two catogories, benign and maglinant.
+We simplify this dataset into two catogories, benign and malignant.

 benign: catogory 1,3,8

-maglinant: catogory 2,4,5,7.
+malignant: catogory 2,4,5,7.

-(Catogory 6 and 9 are ambiguious to be considered as benign or maglinant, so we drop them.)
+(Catogory 6 and 9 are ambiguious to be considered as benign or malignant, so we drop them.)

 To test the bias of the illumination amnong the images, we experiment on different sets of data.